 The word ‘metabolism’ can be used to describe your basal metabolic rate.
-That is, the number of calories you burn at rest to maintain vital functions such as heart rate, breathing, and circulation.
+That is the number of calories you burn at rest to support vital functions such as heart rate, breathing, and the circulatory system.

 It is also used to refer to all the biochemical reactions in your body.
-This refers to the conversion of nutrients from consumed food into energy, also called thermogenesis.
+This refers to the conversion of nutrients from the foods you eat into energy, also called thermogenesis.

-Good to know, a slow metabolism can be caused by too little muscle mass.
-Muscle burns the most energy at rest, unlike fat mass.
+Worth noting, a slow metabolism can be caused by too little muscle mass.
+That’s because muscle is what burns the most energy at rest, unlike fat mass.

 1. Stay well hydrated: water, teas, and coffee

 Other beverages can specifically boost metabolism, such as coffee.
-The caffeine it contains slightly improves physical performance, depending on individual tolerances, and helps better use fats to produce energy, as suggested by this study.
+The caffeine it contains slightly improves, depending on individual tolerance, physical performance and helps the body use fats more effectively to produce energy, as suggested by this study.

 I particularly recommend green tea, rich in catechins and theine, matcha or oolong.

-According to this study, these three teas may help with a better burning of stored fat.
-Consuming 1 to 3 cups per day, combined with a balanced diet and exercise.
+According to this study, these three teas may help burn stored fat more effectively.
+Consume 1 to 3 cups per day, combined with a balanced diet and exercise.

 2. Eat protein at every meal

-The body expends additional calories required for digestion, absorption and processing of the nutrients from your meal.
+The body expends extra calories needed for digestion, absorption and processing of the nutrients in your meal.

-Among all nutrients, proteins are the most demanding.
-The body uses 15 to 30% of their usable calories, compared with 5 to 10% for carbohydrates and less than 3% for fats.
+Of all nutrients, proteins are the most demanding.
+The body mobilizes 15 to 30% of their usable calories, compared with 5 to 10% for carbohydrates and less than 3% for fats.

 3. Eat spicy foods

-Ginger or even chili pepper have beneficial properties to stimulate metabolism.
-They are classified as thermogenic foods.
+Ginger or even chili pepper have beneficial properties to boost metabolism.
+They are considered thermogenic foods.

-For example, if you pour 2 g of ginger powder into a glass of hot water and drink it during a meal, you can burn up to 43 extra calories.
+For example, if you pour 2 g of ginger powder into 1 glass of hot water and drink it during a meal, you can burn up to 43 extra calories.

-As for the capsaicin contained in chili pepper, this study concluded that it could reduce appetite and food intake by decreasing carbohydrate absorption during meals.
+As for the capsaicin found in chili peppers, this study concluded that it may reduce appetite and food intake by decreasing carbohydrate absorption during meals.

-A slimming tip that I give my patients whose goal is to lose weight: add 1 to 2 pinches of cayenne pepper or green jalapeño peppers for those more sensitive, and fresh or powdered ginger to your dishes.
+A slimming tip that I give my patients whose goal is to lose weight: add 1 to 2 pinches of cayenne pepper or green jalapeños for those who are more sensitive, and fresh or powdered ginger to your dishes.

 4. Get enough sleep